hpcaitech/ColossalAI/applications/ColossalEval/README.md

 A config file for dataset evaluation consists of two parts.
 1. Model config.
 In model config, you need to specify model name.
 If you want to evaluate perplexity over a pretrain dataset and calculate per-byte-perplexity, you have to add your tokenizer config and model max length.
 2. Dataset config.
-In dataset config, you need to specify the evaluation arguments for the dataset.
+In dataset config, you need to specify the evaluation metrics for the dataset.

 Once you have all config ready, the program will run evaluation on inference results for all given models and dataset.